 Ethical Shots and Field Care

 Western country tempts hunters into long shots.
-Only shoot at a distance you have practiced and are confident in, and wait for a broadside or quartering-away angle.
-Pass marginal opportunities — there is honor in the deer that walks because the shot was not right.
+Only shoot at a distance you have practiced and are confident in, and wait for a broadside or quartering-away angle where you can put the round in the right vital zone.
+Pass marginal opportunities - there is honor in the deer that walks because the shot was not right.

 After a successful hunt, field care is urgent.
 Western days can be warm, and meat spoils fast.
 Skin, quarter, and get the meat into game bags and into shade as quickly as possible, then onto ice.
-Plan your pack-out before you pull the trigger.
+Plan your pack-out before you pull the trigger, and a pack-out and meat-care checklist helps make sure nothing gets left on the mountain.

 Conclusion